Logmanager documentation

 See the following links for more details:

-You can limit source IP addresses that comunicate to Logmanager from internet, using this guide from Microsoft.
+You can limit source IP addresses that comunicate to Logmanager from the internet using this guide from Microsoft.